Dr-ZS/FIP1/FIP-1.md

 ## Motivation

-The aim of the Treasury DAO is to support the expansion of the Fushuma ecosystem by leveraging treasury coins for project funding with minimal impact on inflation with respect to the coins in circulation.
-This proposal addresses key challenges such as market volatility, liquidity limitations, and project valuation accuracy, fostering a self sustained and self funded ecosystem.
+The aim of the Treasury DAO is to support the expansion of the Fushuma ecosystem by leveraging treasury coins for project funding with minimal impact on inflation concerning the coins in circulation.
+This proposal addresses key challenges such as market volatility, liquidity limitations, and project valuation accuracy, fostering a self-sustained and self-funded ecosystem.

 ## Specification